SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 ## Overview

 This project is a best practice template intended for development and demo purposes.
-The tested and recommended Solace PubSub+ Software Event Broker version is 10.1.
+The tested and recommended Solace PubSub+ Software Event Broker version is 10.2.

 This document provides a quick getting started guide to install a software event broker in various configurations onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster using the PubSub+ Event Broker Operator.

-Detailed documentation is provided in the [Solace PubSub+ Event Broker Operator User Guide](docs/EventBrokerOperatorUserGuide.md).
-Consult the [Deployment Planning](docs/EventBrokerOperatorUserGuide.md#deployment-planning) section of the User Guide when planning your deployment.
+Note that [Helm-based deployment](https://github.com/SolaceProducts/pubsubplus-kubernetes-helm-quickstart) of the broker is also supported but out of scope for this document.

-This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple [MiniKube or Kind]() deployment on a Linux-based machine.
+Contents are applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple [MiniKube](https://kubernetes.io/docs/tasks/tools/#minikube) or [Kind](https://kubernetes.io/docs/tasks/tools/#kind) deployment on a Linux-based machine.
 To view examples of other Kubernetes platforms see:

 - Deploying a Solace PubSub+ Software Event Broker HA Group onto Amazon EKS (Amazon Elastic Container Service for Kubernetes): follow the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html ) to set up EKS then this guide to deploy.
 - Deploying a Solace PubSub+ Software Event Broker HA Group onto Azure Kubernetes Service (AKS): follow the [Azure documentation](https://docs.microsoft.com/en-us/azure/aks/ ) to deploy an AKS cluster then this guide to deploy.
 - [Deploying a Solace PubSub+ Software Event Broker HA group onto a Google Kubernetes Engine](https://github.com/SolaceProducts/solace-gke-quickstart )
 - [Deploying a Solace PubSub+ Software Event Broker HA Group onto an OpenShift 4 platform](https://github.com/SolaceProducts/solace-openshift-quickstart )
 - [Install a Solace PubSub+ Software Event Broker onto a Tanzu Kubernetes Cluster](https://github.com/SolaceProducts/solace-pks )

+### Additional Documentation

+Detailed documentation is provided in the [Solace PubSub+ Event Broker Operator User Guide](docs/EventBrokerOperatorUserGuide.md).
+In particular, consult the [Deployment Planning](docs/EventBrokerOperatorUserGuide.md#deployment-planning) section of the User Guide when planning your deployment.

 ## How to deploy the Solace PubSub+ Software Event Broker onto Kubernetes using the Operator